paulbradshaw/python_demo/README.md

 [And playing with PythonAnywhere](https://github.com/paulbradshaw/python_demo/blob/master/pythonanywhere.md) can be useful too.

 [The next step - storing data using Morph.io - can be found here](https://github.com/paulbradshaw/python_demo/blob/master/morphio.md)

+After that it's worth looking at [creating a web app on PythonAnywhere](https://help.pythonanywhere.com/pages/WebAppBasics/)...
+Here's [one tutorial on creating a database-backed website using it](https://blog.pythonanywhere.com/121/) and [here's another](https://www.pythonanywhere.com/forums/topic/567/)